Front-of-Package Labels now available for Canada.

 “I spend as much as I like on the food I eat,” says Gina.
 “I would rather spend money on delicious healthy lobster, salmon, and beef than unhealthy cheaper food,” says Gina.
 “I like to know how much fat and calories are in food, too.
 I tend to dismiss retailers and restaurateurs that don’t display nutritional information,” she says.
 “I want to know what’s in my food and I want to buy it from a professional company I can trust.
 If they are not prepared to tell me what’s in their food, then they’re only giving me half the story.”

 So Gina won’t be choosing your store.
 And she has a reasonable point.
-Gina wants to trust the company that she is buying food from after all she is putting it in her body and spending a great deal of money.
-Providing nutritional facts value will allow Gina to trust you.
+Gina wants to trust the company that she is buying food from; after all, she is putting it in her body and spending a great deal of money.
+Providing nutritional facts will allow Gina to trust you.

 Meet Mum Maria